aidantwoods/SecureHeaders/README.md

 ## Using CSP

+If you're new to Content-Security-Policy then running your proposed policy through [Google's CSP Evaluator](https://csp-evaluator.withgoogle.com/) may be a good idea.

 Let's take a look at a few ways of declaring the following CSP (or parts of it).
 Newlines and indentation added here for readability
 ```
 Content-Security-Policy: